The Battle Subway

 Awaiting players who attain a sufficiently high Win Streak, Subway Boss Emmet uses his trusted partners and Pokemon from the Battle Subway's own challengers to test the player.

-When playing as Emmet, the referee will first manually select one of Emmet's partial teams, and then combine that partial team with a randomly selected NPC team appropriate for the player's Win Streak.
-(That is, he'll pull from the pool of teams the player just battled.)
+When playing as Emmet, the referee will first manually select one of Emmet's preferred Pokemon, and then combine that Pokemon and their associated items with a randomly selected NPC team appropriate for the player's Win Streak.
 Exclude any teams the player has already battled during the current challenge, like normal.

-Emmet thus uses a larger reserve and backpack than regular Battle Subway trainers, but he still plays 2v2 Singles or Doubles like other NPC trainers do.
+Emmet thus uses a larger reserve and backpack than regular Battle Subway trainers.

 Starting a Challenge